EDITED BY F. J. POWICKE,

 Baxter's remarks, under the latter head, are a particularly clear state

 ment of his own opinion on the subject.
-The letter is interesting for

 two other reasons, (a) it seems to imply that Eliot had thought of